zukunft/zukunft.com/docs/code_functions_all.md

         \-- phrase_list - the phrases that this list links to the given phrase by a triple
     \-- column_names
         \-- phrase_list - the names of the phrases that this list defines as table columns, in the order that the
+    \-- column_tier
+        \-- phrase_list - the tier of the table column of the given phrase name
     \-- column_phrase
         \-- phrase_list - the phrase that this list defines as the table column of the given name
     \-- category_subtitle